-Storing garlic in a closed container is not a good idea and will almost always lead to molds developing.
-This even includes things like paper bags which do not allow enough air circulation.
+Storing garlic in a closed container is not a good idea and will almost always lead to moulds or roots developing.
+This includes things like paper bags, zip lock bags that do not allow enough air circulation.

-Hanging garlic in a basement works best for most people.
+Hanging garlic in a basement often works best for homeowners.
 Basements tend to be a bit cooler than the rest of the house and usually have the proper humidity levels.
-If your basement is on the humid side, it is very important to have the garlic stored in an area with good air circulation.
-Some homeowners will use a small fan to create a bit of air flow, but the fan should never be blowing directly on the garlic as this will usually cause it to dehydrate prematurely.
+If your basement is on the humid side, it is very important to have the garlic stored in an area with good air circulation and to try lowering the humidity when possible.